Axobot-org/Axobot/docs/server.rst

 This subcommand allows you to modify the value of an option.
 Just enter the exact name of the option and its value.
 A validation message will then be sent if the request has been correctly executed.

 If the value contains several objects, such as a list of roles or channels, they must be separated by commas, like this: :code:`config change clear Admin, Moderators, Special role for Special people`.
+Please note that not all configurations support multiple values (for example, it is not possible to have multiple prefixes).

 .. note:: When the value takes the form of roles, for more comfort you are not obliged to mention them: the exact name or the identifier of the role is enough.
 The same goes for chanels.